-Material prior period errors shall be corrected retrospectively in the first set of financial statements authorized for issue after their discovery by: (i) restating the comparative amounts for prior period(s) presented in which the error occurred; or (ii) If the error occurred before the earliest prior period presented, restating the opening balances of assets, liabilities and net assets/equity for the earliest prior period presented.
-During the year, errors that have been corrected are disclosed under Note 12 as prior year adjustments explaining the nature and amounts.
+- Restating the comparative amounts for prior period(s) presented in which the error occurred; or - ii.
+If the error occurred before the earliest prior period presented, restating the opening balances of assets, liabilities and net assets/equity for the earliest prior period presented.
+During the year, errors that have been corrected are disclosed under note 12 explaining the nature and amounts.